singularityhub/singularity-hpc/docs/index.rst

 2. a cluster user that wants to maintain your own folder of custom modules
 3. a cluster user that simply wants to pull Singularity images as GitHub packages.

-These use cases will be better flushed out and documented as the library is developed.
 The library contains a collection of module recipes that will install containers, so you can easily use them or write your own.
-To see the code, head over to the `repository <https://github.com/singularityhub/singularity-hpc/>`_
+To see the code, head over to the `repository <https://github.com/singularityhub/singularity-hpc/>`_.

-The library is **under development!**
+To browse modules avalable as containers, see `the library <https://singularityhub.github.io/singularity-hpc/>`_.

 .. _main-getting-started: